 INTERVIEWER: So you may have addressed this already, too, but the Living History Project is being developed as a way to preserve the day-to-day activities that seem sort of ordinary in the moment, but become extraordinary as time passes and things change.
 Can you share an ordinary day-to-day story that will show the neighborhood’s extraordinary qualities?

-EH: Well, I guess when I think about that...just getting up in the morning, as a child, and going to school, and then after school, for me, would be going to the fraternity house, because that’s where my grandmother worked.
-And sitting at the big tables in the fraternity house, doing my homework, and being helped with [homework] by the guys in the fraternity house, which was really nice, and a really fond memory for me.
+EH: Well, I guess when I think about that—just getting up in the morning, as a child, and going to school.
+And then after school, for me, would be going to the fraternity house, because that’s where my grandmother worked.
+And sitting at the big tables in the fraternity house, doing my homework, and being helped with [homework] by the guys in the fraternity house, which was really nice, and again, a fond memory for me.

 And that just really sparked my interest in things that were going on in the Madison community and in the world.
 And like I say, those organizations are still going on.
 So I just really felt, as a teenager, being a part of what was going on in my own city, in my own little area, by being part of these organizations with my grandmother.